Holstein Mansion: changing ownersm 18071827

 The house remained in the hands of the Holstein family until it was acquired by Supreme Court Justice Christian Colbjørnsen in 1807.

 In 1810, Colbjørnsen sold the property to Amond Ammondsen.
-Ammondsen, a ship captain who had made a fortune on the China trade, was active on Copenhagen's turbulent property market during the exonomic crisis that followed the British bombardments of 1801 and 1807.
+Ammondsen, a ship captain who had made a fortune on the China trade, was active on Copenhagen's turbulent property market during the economic crisis that followed the British bombardments of 1801 and 1807.
 On 7 January 1810, he had sold the smaller property Vandkunsten 8 after owning it for less than a year.
 In 1811, he sold the Holstein Mansion to Bille Schack.
 Later the same year, Bille Schack sold it to Christian Cornelius Lerche of Lerchenborg.
 Lerche had recently retired from his position as prefect of Holbæk County.
 In 1818, he was created a count.

 Royal Museum of Natural History

 The Holstein Mansion was acquired by the Crown in 1928.
-It was subsequently adapted for use as the new Royal Museum of Natural History under supervision of Jørgen Hansen Koch.
+It was originally subsequently refurbished under supervision of Jørgen Hansen Koch.
+It was supposed to serve as a residence for Princess Caroline and Prince Ferdinand after their marriage.
+It was instead put into use as premises for the new Royal Museum of Natural History.

 The naturalist Peter Wilhelm Lund was associated with the museum.
 He made several journeys to South America and is particularly known for his examinations of limestone caves in Brazil.
 The zoologist Johannes Theodor Reinhardt was appointed inspector of the Royal Museum of Natural History's 1st Department (mammals and birds) in 1848.
 He had previously participated in the Galathea Expedition 1845-47 and visited Lund in Brazil in 1848.